-Girl Just Wants See Harrison Ford…
+This Girl Just Wants See Harrison Ford…

-Janey and Lynn love to dance, their favourite TV programme Dance TV, is holding auditions.
+Janey and Lynn love to dance, their favourite TV programme Dance TV is holding auditions.
 What could possibly happen?

-Another guilty pleasure but with a twist, in that yes I do like this movie but if I could go back to my 16-year-old self and have the choice of seeing this at the cinema, I’d turn it down and see the then alternative.
-The film I chose to see was the Sarah Jessica Parker dance film, Girls Just Want Have Fun (1985).
+Another guilty pleasure but with a twist.
+Yes, I do like this movie, but if I could go back to my 16-year-old self and have the choice of seeing this at the cinema, I’d turn it down and see the then alternative.
+The film I chose to see was the Sarah Jessica Parker film, Girls Just Want Have Fun (1985).

 So what was all the fuss about?
 Parker plays schoolgirl Janey who moves to Chicago with her family.
-She’s excited about moving there as her favourite show, Dance TV is based there.
+Her dad (Ed Lauter) is superstrict, mum is just mumsy and kid brother is annoying.
+She’s excited about moving there as her favourite TV show, Dance TV is based there.
 She’s not so happy about moving to a new Catholic school.
-There she makes firm friends with another Dance TV fan, Lynne (Helen Hunt).
+There she instantly makes firm friends with another Dance TV fan, Lynne (Helen Hunt).